tangmit/tangmit.github.io/_pages/about.md

 My background
 ---
 I received my PhD in [Health Policy (Management) from Harvard University](https://www.hbs.edu/doctoral/phd-programs/health-policy/Pages/default.aspx) and BS and BA degrees in Economics and Computational Biology from the University of Pennslyvania as part of the [Vagelos Program in Life Sciences and Management](https://lsm.upenn.edu/).
-Prior to my PhD, I worked for four years as a management consultant at the [Boston Consulting Group](https://www.bcg.com/).
+Before my PhD I worked as a management consultant at the [Boston Consulting Group](https://www.bcg.com/).